RaphaelA7/Pa-Note-WebAp/README.md

 - `Pages/Shared/_Layout.cshtml` - Main layout and navigation
 - `wwwroot/` - Static files (CSS, images, etc.)

-## Notes
-- This project uses an in-memory user list for demonstration.
-All data will be lost when the app stops.
-- For production, integrate a real database and authentication system.

 ## License
 This project is for educational/demo purposes.